Sara Sabry: Pre-flight research

 In 2021, Sabry participated in an Analog Moon mission simulation in LunAres Research Station as the crew Medical Officer, making her the first Female Egyptian Analog Astronaut.

 Sabry founded Deep Space Initiative, a non-profit organization aimed at expanding accessibility to space.
 The organization offers various programs and initiatives to encourage individuals, especially those from underrepresented groups, to enter the space field with hands-on experience.
 Their Education Department offers course certifications related to Astronaut Health & Performance, Space Architecture, and Space Transportation Systems.

 Spaceflight

 In 2022 Sabry was selected from seven thousand international applicants to participate in the Space for Humanity Citizen Astronaut Program, becoming the first Egyptian, Arab woman, and African woman to go into space.
 On August 4, 2022 she flew on Blue Origin NS-22 flight, a sub-orbital flight that reached an altitude of 107 km (66 miles) above sea level, lasting 10 minutes and 20 seconds.
 The NS-22 mission marked the twelfth "piloted commercial, non-government sub-orbital spaceflight," and was the sixth crewed Blue Origin flight.

 Awards

 Sabry has received the IAF Emerging Space Leader Award.
 In 2023 she was also nominated as a Karman Project Fellow.
+In 2025, she was selected as an Explorers Club 50 (EC50) awardee.